MAH-7/mari-gunting/docs/TESTING_PROVIDER_APP.md

 ## 🧪 **Option 2: Add Test Button (Recommended)**

-I'll add a test button to your customer profile screen that navigates to provider app.
+I'll add a test button to your customer profile screen that navigates to partner app.

 ### Location: `app/(tabs)/profile.tsx`